Course Description

-This course is intended for IT professionals with some experience in Windows Server 2012 or later.
-It should serve as a comprehensive guide to the key areas of Windows Server 2022 administration and a one-stop-shop for all Windows Server administrators who need additional knowledge on configuring and maintaining the most important features of this product.
-The course begins with an overview of management techniques and then continues with topics such as identity services, networking, virtualization, high availability, disaster recovery, and more.
-This is a very extensive course, with lots of content and labs, and can be used both for exam preparation and as a helpful guide to managing a Windows Server environment.
+This course is intended for IT professionals with some experience with Windows Server 2012 or later.
+It should serve as a comprehensive guide to key areas of Windows Server 2022 administration and a one-stop shop for all Windows Server administrators who need additional knowledge on configuring and maintaining the most important features of this product.
+The course begins with an overview of administration techniques and then continues with topics such as identity services, networking, virtualization, high availability, disaster recovery, and others.
+This is a very extensive course, with a wealth of content and labs, and can serve both as exam preparation and as a useful guide for administering a Windows Server environment.

-This course is intended for IT professionals who have some experience working with Windows Server and would like a five-day course that covers managing core components and technologies in Windows Server 2022.
-This course also helps administrators of servers on older versions of Windows Server to update your knowledge and skills related to Windows Server 2022.
+This course is intended for IT professionals who have some experience working with Windows Server and want a five-day course that covers managing core components and technologies in Windows Server 2022.
+This course also helps server administrators of previous versions of Windows Server update their knowledge and skills related to Windows Server 2022.

 At the end of the course